b-rodrigues/talvez/docs/tutorial.md

 assert failing_result.is_nothing is True
 ```

----

 ## 16. Closing Thoughts

-`talvez` offers a pragmatic middle ground between Python's traditional error handling and the all-in approach of purely functional languages.
-It provides functional-style safety without heavy abstractions or a steep learning curve.
+`talvez` offers a pragmatic middle ground between Python's traditional error
+handling and the all-in approach of purely functional languages.
+It provides
+functional-style safety without heavy abstractions or a steep learning curve.

-The best way to get started is to find a small, risky part of your codebase—like parsing an API response—and wrap it with `@maybe`.
-See how it cleans up your logic, and grow the pattern organically from there.
+The best way to get started is to find a small, risky part of your codebase—like
+parsing an API response—and wrap it with `@maybe`.
+See how it cleans up your
+logic, and grow the pattern organically from there.

-Feedback and contributions are welcome
+Feedback and contributions are welcome.